denten-books/plain-text/0-intro.md

 be properly addressed by immersing oneself in the messy, contingent, highly variable truths about how human beings really are" [@knobe_experimental_2008, 3].
 The emergence of spaces where research in the humanities is done exemplifies the same trend.
 In naming the locations of their practice "laboratories,"  "studios," and "workshops," humanists reach for new metaphors of labor.
 These metaphors aim to reorganize the relationship between body, space, artifact, knowledge, and inscription.
+In our lab and elsewhere, researchers have taken to calling this approach "experimental humanities."

 As an example of what I have been calling here the "experimental turn" in the field of early modern history consider the preface to a recent volume on *Ways